 1. Copyright protection of the source material

-This deliverable concerns only the creation of DTFs from copyright-protected source material.
+This paper concerns only the creation of DTFs from copyright-protected source material.
 The reader should be aware, however, that while a great majority of texts (novels, poems, song lyrics, news, blog posts, letters, diary entries…) meet the originality threshold required for copyright protection, some texts are copyright-free (i.e., in the public domain).
 This is the case if:

 Copyright has reached its term, which generally happens 70 years after the death of the author OR